 On day 2, differentiated sessions for coaches and administrators will take a deeper dive into the coaching process from the perspective of each of these roles.
 The coaching strand will take the core practices for student-centered coaching into deeper implementation.
 The leadership strand, designed for school and district administrators, will focus on the essential moves for leading a coaching effort.
 While we encourage principals and coaches to attend together, it is not necessary.

-The registration fee includes lunch on both days as well as a copy of the book Student-Centered Coaching: The Moves.
+The registration fee includes lunch on both days as well as a copy of a book of your choice: either Student-Centered Coaching: The Moves or Leading Student-Centered Coaching: Building Principal and Coach Partnerships.

 After teaching and coaching in the Denver Public Schools, Diane served as a program officer at the Public Education and Business Coalition (PEBC) in Denver.
 Since then she has become a respected voice in the field of coaching and professional development.